generate/generate/docs/generators.md

 ## Default generator

-If an generator is registered with the name `default` it will receive special treatment from Generate and Generate's CLI.
+If a generator is registered with the name `default` it will receive special treatment from Generate and Generate's CLI.
 More specifically, when Generate's CLI looks for generators or tasks to run, it will search for them on the `default` generator first.

 There is a catch...